ProGenNo/ProHapDatabaseAnalysis/README.md

 wget https://zenodo.org/records/10688618/files/240216_ProHap_SAS_proteindb.tar.gz ; gunzip 240216_ProHap_SAS_proteindb.tar.gz ; tar xf 240216_ProHap_SAS_proteindb.tar ;
 cd ../.. ;
 ```
-- By default, the pipeline uses at most 20 CPU cores per job.
+- By default, the pipeline uses at most 12 CPU cores per job.
 To change this, edit the `config.yaml` file.
-- Run the pipeline using `snakemake --cores 20 -p --use-conda`.
+- Run the pipeline using `snakemake --cores 12 -p --use-conda`.
 Change the `--cores` parameter to set the maximum amount of CPU cores.
+- Hardware requirements: Up to 80 GB RAM, 50 GB disk space, configurable number of CPU cores.
+Note that the RAM requirements decrease the fewer CPU cores are used, as data are copied internally by Python when running functions in parallel.

 ### Result files
 - `results/peptide_list_ALL.tsv`: list of all peptides included in the database (created using all samples in the 1000 Genomes panel)